skohub-io/skohub-blog/content/blog/2023-02-09-tests-updated/index.md

            id: "https://lobid.org/team/sr#"}]
 ---

 For quite some time we have been adding new features to SkoHub Vocabs like [switching languages](https://github.com/skohub-io/skohub-vocabs/issues/79), display of all relevant properties on the concept page and [support for `skos:Collection`](https://github.com/skohub-io/skohub-vocabs/issues/159).
 Unfortunately there were no tests added to actually test these new functionalities.
-This led to some surprises now and then, for example when we noticed that at one point that language tags did not show up when visiting a Collection page directly.
+This led to some surprises now and then, for example when we noticed that at one point language tags did not show up when visiting a Collection page directly.

 Originally SkoHub Vocabs already contained some tests, so being the maintainer of SkoHub Vocabs I decided to follow up on that and got myself a little bit more familiar on the topic.
 Quickly I stumbled over the topic of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) and though I heard of it before, I decided to dive a little deeper and check, if that pattern might be appropriate for SkoHub Vocabs and the other SkoHub modules (and maybe my coding approaches in general).